AI Summary of Peer-Reviewed Research

 Research area:Earth and Planetary SciencesAtmospheric ScienceSolar Radiation and Photovoltaics

-What the researchers tested: The researchers ran an 8-year backtest of satellite-based forecasts made four hours ahead with a 15-minute time step.
-They compared the forecasts with pyranometer data, which are ground measurements of solar radiation, and examined four North Atlantic weather regimes: Atlantic Ridge, Scandinavian Blocking, NAO+, and NAO-.
+The researchers performed an 8-year backtest of satellite-based solar forecasts made four hours ahead with a 15-minute time step.
+They compared those forecasts with pyranometer data, which are measurements of solar radiation made by a solar sensor, and examined how forecast errors varied across North Atlantic weather regimes.

 Key points

-• Forecast error changed significantly with North Atlantic weather regime.
+• Forecast errors depended strongly on the prevailing North Atlantic weather regime.

 Disclosure